amitjhariya/ElectroAi/readme.md

 ## Overview

-Electro AI is an artificial intelligence project aimed at revolutionizing the way we interact with electronic devices.
-Leveraging cutting-edge machine learning techniques, Electro AI enhances user experience, automates tasks, and adapts to user preferences over time.
-This README provides an overview of the project, installation instructions, usage guidelines, and contribution details.
+Electro AI is a completely free, standalone, open-source desktop AI tool that offers advanced features such as Retrieval Augmented Generation (RAG) and the ability to retrieve internet search results.
+The tool leverages the power of the Open Source Language Model (LLM) and integrates embeddings obtained through DuckDuckGo scraping.
+This README document provides a comprehensive overview of the project, detailed installation instructions, usage guidelines, and information on how to contribute to the ongoing development of the tool.

 ## Table of Contents